 What makes RheinAhrCampus special is the fact that active participation by students is part of the learning process in seminars.
-Students work in groups, which means it is easy to get to know other students, and prepare and do presentations in class.
-Lecturers see students as partners in the learning process.
+Students work in groups, which means it is easy to get to know other students, and do presentations as groups in class.
+Lecturers also see students as partners in the learning process, so participation in class discussion is heavily encouraged.